Engineered from first principles

 Read our blog

-While there’s recently been a proliferation of business communication platforms – such as Slack, Hike and Flock – these tools can’t handle the complex communication needs of manufacturing or engineering businesses.
+While there’s recently been a proliferation of business communication platforms – such as Slack, Hike and Flock – these tools can’t handle the complex communication needs of manufacturing or supply chain businesses.

 More than 90% of the manufacturing and engineering companies we interviewed at Unifize were using Peer-to-Peer (P2P) communication tools like Whatsapp or iMessage for internal and/or external company communication.
 However, these companies still report endless communication problems.
 We take a closer look at how and why they fail to solve communication problems in these companies.